Shanghai Animation Film Studio: Late 20th century (1976-1999)

 In 1992, one of the first Western companies to come in contact with the studio was Prrfect Animation in San Francisco, United States.
-They attempted to bring efficiency, dependability and quality control to the studio.
+They attempted to bring efficiency, dependability, and quality control to the studio.
 In 2001, the studio became part of the Shanghai Film Group Corporation.

 In 1994, Jin Guoping became the factory director.
-Lotus Lantern (1999) is another theatrical animated film after the Golden Monkey King (1984), and it is the first commercial animated film in China.
-By chang Guangxi as director, Wu Yigong as artistic director, Jin Fuzai as music director, Jiang Wen, Jing Ning, Chen Paisi, Xu Fan and so participate in dubbing.
-The three theme songs and interludes are “365 Days to Think of you“, "Heaven and Earth in my Heart", and "Love in one Word".
-The singers are Coco Lee, Liu Huan and Zhang Xinzhe.
+Lotus Lantern (1999) was another theatrical animated film after the Golden Monkey King (1984), and it was the first commercial animated film in China.
+It was made by Chang Guangxi as director, Wu Yigong as artistic director, and Jin Fuzai as music director.
+Jiang Wen, Jing Ning, Chen Paisi, Xu Fan, and others participated in the dubbing.
+The three theme songs and interludes were "365 Days to Think of you", "Heaven and Earth in my Heart", and "Love in one Word".
+The singers were Coco Lee, Liu Huan, and Zhang Xinzhe.

 21st century (2000-Present)

 In 2001, Music Up, the first animated series of campus music, opened a new chapter for domestic animation with its flying and unrestrained dream chasing stories and many original songs elaborately created.
-With the new strength of hu Yanbin, Inspiration Band and other bands, it set a record of super platinum album sales.
+With the new strength of Hu Yanbin, Inspiration Band, and other bands, it set a record of super platinum album sales.

-In 2004, the first installment of Big Ear Tutu animation series directed by Su Da was released and premiered on CCTV children's channel.
+In 2004, the first installment of Big Ear Tutu animation series, directed by Su Da, was released and premiered on CCTV children's channel.
 Over the course of five seasons, the 130-episode series has been a childhood companion for countless children.
-For many years in a row, it has been the champion of THE children's Channel of CCTV and the four big cartoon TV stations in terms of audience rating, with over 2 billion online voD.
+For many years in a row, it has been the champion of The Children's Channel of CCTV and the four big cartoon TV stations in terms of audience rating, with over 2 billion online voD.

-In 2006 Shanghai Animation Films Studio produced the cinema puppet film "Xi Yu Qi Tong".
+In 2006, Shanghai Animation Films Studio produced the cinema puppet film "Xi Yu Qi Tong".

-In 2007, the shadow produced large national epic cinema cartoon "Warriors", won the "12th China Hua Biao Award outstanding animated film", "changzhou best feature film award", and also won the "golden rooster award for best animated film" and "golden bear award" international - the best cinema cartoon animation works.
+In 2007, the shadow produced a large national epic cinema cartoon "Warriors", and won the "12th China Hua Biao Award Outstanding Animated Film", "Changzhou Best Feature Film Award", and also won the "Golden Rooster Award for Best Animated Film" and "Golden Bear Award" International - the best cinema cartoon animation works.